Initial funding provided by

 Much of the data needed to support skills-based education and hiring already exists; however, this skills data is siloed, not easily accessible nor machine-actionable, making the switch to skills-based practices for most employers and education institutions a manual and expensive endeavor.

-A national open skills infrastructure is critical to support the future of work and the development of agile and robust talent pipelines where all individuals have the opportunity to achieve their career goals.
+A national open skills infrastructure is critical to support the future of work and the development of agile and robust talent pipelines where all individuals can achieve their career goals.
 The scale and urgency needed for this transformation necessitates a significant commitment to the democratization of skills as a sharable, interoperable currency through the creation of a national network of open, accessible, machine-actionable skills.

-The OSN will enable workers and learners to more rapidly and seamlessly move between education and work along skills-based pathways, and historical inequities in hiring will be reduced as more people will be hired for what they can do and not for where they got their degree.
-Individuals will be empowered to understand and communicate the value of their own skills and talent, and employers are able to see that talent and make informed, skills-based hiring decisions for the benefit of all.
+Our work will enable workers and learners to move between education and work more rapidly and seamlessly along skills-based pathways.
+It will also reduce historical inequities in hiring as more people will be hired for what they can do.
+Individuals will be empowered to understand and communicate the value of their own skills and talent, and employers will see that talent and make informed, skills-based hiring decisions for the benefit of all.